wharton/python-vagrant-centos7/README.md

 $ sudo dnf install VirtualBox
 ```

+## Additional Roles Not Installed by Default

+The Ansible playbook for the installation is located at `provisioning/vagrant_playbook.yml`.
+Several additional roles are commented out that can be added, including `elastic_search`, `redis`, `httpd` (with `httpd_mod_wsgi`), `nodejs`, and a `yum_update` role.
+These are not included by default, but can be uncommented if you wish you use them.

 ## Get Started

 * Create and add a public SSH key to your git server (GitHub, GitLab, etc).